PaulKirchhefer/plopgg/README.md

 ## Disclaimer
 This extension is not affiliated with primeleague.gg or op.gg in any way.

-Extracting of summoner names may break easily when the HTML structure of primeleague.gg is changed.
+The extension may break easily when the HTML structure of primeleague.gg is changed.
 This extension is experimental.
 I do not know what I am doing here.
+Just doing this for fun.
 It works on my machine™...

 ## Feature
 Provides a page action (button in the url bar) when visiting primeleague team or match pages.